bebop-001/Notes/README.md

 We now open a file passed by clicking on a .txt file from the file manager or intent for starting mime plain/text file.
-It's a little clumsy in that files checked out this way are read-only as indicated by an emogi red-x in the lock field and "Save File" being disabled.
+It's a little clumsy in that files checked out this way are read-only as indicated by an emoji red-x in the lock field and "Save File" being disabled.
 Files opened and edited this way can be saved using "Save As" and can even over-write the file that was originally opened.
 This has to do with the fact that the files are opened differently.
 Files opened through the